 How are Creole Sausage Balls Different from Classic Sausage Balls?

 Sausage balls are simple to make starting with dry biscuit mix, breakfast sausage and cheddar cheese.
 This recipe ups the ante a bit with the addition of Creole seasoning, Creole mustard and a little green onion for flavor and color.
+They're a tasty little two bite goodie that you can serve any time of day or for any occasion.

-- The original sausage balls recipe features simple flavors using pork sausage, shredded cheddar cheese and biscuit mix, It's been served in the South for as long as I can remember.
+- The original sausage balls recipe features simple flavors using pork breakfast sausage, shredded cheddar cheese and biscuit mix, It's been served in the South for as long as I can remember.
 It's simple and delicious!

-Are you planning a celebration?
-You may also like to try this Crawfish Cheese Bread from Creole Contessa.
+- You may also like to try this Crawfish Cheese Bread from Creole Contessa.

 Thanks for visiting come back soon!